 However, once I bought and tested this product for a good two weeks, I feel obligated to give my opinion on its performance.

 I didn’t like how this product performed for me and there was something here that bothered my skin because I did get a flare-up after about two days in.

 I suspect it’s the silicone, but again, I can never know for sure because as I always like to mention – a shorter ingredient list usually helps you figure out what might be causing the problem.
 In comparison, a longer ingredient list makes this a little more difficult.

 Also, I didn’t enjoy the strong scent and the velvety texture due to the high concentration of silicone in this product.
 Again, I don’t have anything against silicones; they just don’t work for my skin.

-I also regularly make my boyfriend try products I’m buying because he has dry skin and I have oily skin, so I need to know how the product performs for both skin types.
+I also regularly make my husband try products I’m buying because he has dry skin and I have oily skin, so I need to know how the product performs for both skin types.

 He said that he liked it but it didn’t make him feel any different after the first few uses.
 I also didn’t notice any significant difference in his skin after using the product.

 On the other hand, he’s lucky that his skin isn’t acne-prone like mine so he didn’t get a flare-up or anything, but he complained about the strong scent and it was impossible to make him continue to use it again after a few days.

 I regret saying this because Inkey List is truly becoming one of my favorite brands and I actually stopped purchasing products by The Ordinary because of them, however, the polyglutamic acid was a total flop for me and I will not be repurchasing this product in the future.